The Mule (2013 film)

-The Mule (La mula) is a 2013 film based on the novel by Juan Eslava Galán which stars Mario Casas and María Valverde alongside Secun de la Rosa.
+The Mule (La mula) is a 2013 film based on the novel by Juan Eslava Galán of the same name, starring Mario Casas and María Valverde alongside Secun de la Rosa.
 An infamous litigation about its finances erupted in the last days of shooting in October 2009, pitting British director, co-writer, and producer Michael Radford against Spanish producer Alejandra Frade.
 A theatrical cut, with Radford having cut ties to it, was eventually released in 2013.

 Plot

 Starting in the last stages of the Spanish Civil War, the plot follows the mishaps of Rebel faction corporal Juan Castro, who finds a mule in the battlefield.
-Having the mule and 400 ₧, Castro tries to woo love interest Conchi.
+Having the mule and 400 pesetas, Castro tries to woo love interest Conchi.

 Cast

 Production

 The film was originally developed as an international co-production between Madrid's Gheko Films, Andalusia's Gheko Films Sur, Britain's Workhorse Entertainment and Ireland's Subotica Entertainment.
 The footage was shot in 2009 largely under direction of Michael Radford, with Sebastián Grousset taking over the last days of the filming.
 A protracted and convoluted legal litigation over the film's finances between Gheko Films' Alejandra Frade and Michael Radford ensued.
 Shooting locations in Andalusia included Guadix, Andújar, and Montoro.